-Cabo Rojo is located in the Southwestern point of Puerto Rico and is known for its’ Salt Flats.
+Cabo Rojo, Puerto Rico: Located in the Southwestern point of Puerto Rico and is known for its’ Salt Flats.
 But there is much more to see and do in Cabo Rojo besides that!

 Cabo Rojo Salt Flats